limepepper/raspberry-pi-factory-reset/README.md

     root@raspberrypi:~# /boot/factory_reset --reset

+:exclamation: Warning.
+This will delete all data from the rPi :exclamation:

 The factory reset causes the rPi to reboot to a recovery partition, upon which it restores the original root partition, and then reboots back to the fresh installation.